G-Bez/Cyclistic-case-study/README.md

 6) Look at the resulting report .html file

 Feel free to update the pipeline with more statistics and visualizations.
-Remember to re run tar_make() everytime you apply changes.
-Use targets:tar_visNetwork() to look for outdated objects.
+Remember to re run tar_make() everytime you make changes.
+Use targets::tar_visNetwork() to look for outdated objects.

 Warning: datasets are quite large, and code is not optimized for performance.
 Running the entire pipeline might take much time with non recent hardware,